Crestian Policy Classic

 We are all influenced by implicit bias, or the stereotypes that unconsciously affect our decisions.
 When judging, our implicit biases negatively impact students who are traditionally marginalized and disenfranchised.
 Before writing comments or making a decision, please take a moment to reflect on any biases that may impact your decision making process.
 Please remember that the video quality of a student’s performance or speech may be impacted by lighting, internet, access to equipment, and other family members’ presence in the home.
 To ensure a more equitable experience for our participants, please be sure your decision-making process and comments are related only to the content and quality of the presentation or speech itself.

 All judges must have a paradigm on Tabroom.com.
 Judges without paradigms will not count towards a school’s judging obligation.
 Schools that have judges without paradigms may also lose judge preferences.
 It is an expectation that judges will disclosure their decision to students.
+Judges registered in VCX may also be used in NCX while a school is obligated.
+All judges are obligated for the first full elim and all outrounds through one round after their school is eliminated from the tournament.

 Coin flip procedures